 - You must report all gear types you use and which species you land under the selected permit.

-- Required trip information includes:
+- Required trip information is updated for 2021.
+It includes:

 - Trip start date